 It is mainly accompanied by a box allowing to manage in a blink of an eye.
-Its many options, particularly the choice of its source.
-The possibility of switching to Hi-Res Audio and controlling the ChatMix between the sound of the game and vocal.
+It has many options, particularly the choice of its source—the possibility of switching to Hi-Res Audio and controlling the ChatMix between the game’s sound and vocals.

 The box also allows you to recharge the second removable battery of the headset so that you never get stuck.
-It is also possible to use the headset in Bluetooth when travelling.
-In short, simply the best wireless gaming headset.
+It is also possible to use the headset in Bluetooth when traveling.
+In short, it is simply the best wireless gaming headset.

 - DTS Headphone: X v2.0 sound headset that provides optimal spatial imagery for full 360-degree immersion

-- Dual wireless technology provides rock-solid lossless 2.4G wireless audio for gaming, combined with Bluetooth connectivity for mobile devices
+- Dual wireless technology provides rock-solid lossless 2.4G wireless audio for gaming and Bluetooth connectivity for mobile devices.

 - High-density neodymium magnets for high-resolution audio up to 40,000 Hz